frakentoaster/holbertonschool-low_level_programming/README.md

 # Computer Science Fundamentals in C.

 This repo contains code from our low-level programming track at Holberton School.
-Many restraints are placed on the use of libraries.
-While challenging, it really pushed us to learn the inner working of many functions we often take advantage of.
+As usual, we are given no prior instruction and the only assistance given is the gift of internet and Google.
+Many restraints are placed on the use of libraries as well.
+While challenging, this type of restraint is really helpful in learning the inner working of many functions.

 ## A Few Topics Covered: